 Overview

-High-profile commitments and ambitious strategies are not enough to ensure that low- and middle-income countries are on track to realize the Global Goals.
-As a case in point: the annual financing gap for the Global South to achieve the SDGs has actually grown to over US$4 trillion (up from US$2.5 trillion in 2014), according to the United Nations.
+High-profile commitments and ambitious strategies are not enough to ensure that low- and middle-income countries are on track to realize the United Nation's Sustainable Development Goals (SDGs).
+The annual financing gap for the Global South to achieve the SDGs has grown to over US$4 trillion, more than a 50% increase since pre-pandemic.

 Brook Lautenslager